 Chaga Tea is a powerful drink that many people use as a preventative measure to fend off a number of ailments.
 It has anti-inflammatory properties that help protect the body from infection and disease and has also been shown to aid in digestion.

 Chamomile Tea is often used as an insomnia treatment, but is full of other benefits too!
-The tea has been shown to stunt cancer cell growth, help with IBS symptoms and even reduce stomach cramps.
+The tea has been shown to stunt cancer cell growth, help with IBS symptoms, and even reduce stomach cramps.

 Hibiscus Tea can help lower cholesterol and has also been shown to be a promising treatment to help lower blood pressure.

-It also helps stomach cramps and gastrointestinal disorders and can help lower blood pressure and cholesterol.
+It also helps with stomach cramps and gastrointestinal disorders and can help lower blood pressure and cholesterol.
 It has even been shown to possess some anti-cancer properties.

 Stinging Nettle Tea might sound dangerous, but it’s actually a great energy booster.
 It can also help ease joint pain in arthritic patients, and help give relief to those who suffer from seasonal allergies.

 Lemon Balm Tea has a wonderful citrusy taste.
-It can help treat headaches and toothaches, alleviate digestive problems and even speed up recovery from the common cold.
+It can help treat headaches and toothaches, alleviate digestive problems, and even speed up recovery from the common cold.
 It also has a wonderful calming effect, making it a great chamomile alternative.

 Red Clover Tea can be a great help for those suffering from menopausal symptoms.
 It can also help reduce the risk of heart disease and prostate cancer.

 Cinnamon Tea not only tastes amazing but can help boost your metabolism!
-Its also great for lowering cholesterol, fighting off viruses, and even for alleviating arthritis symptoms.
+Its also great for lowering cholesterol, fighting off viruses, and even alleviating arthritis symptoms.
 It’s also full of antioxidants.